top of page

 • What services are included in my ON Care membership?

 Your ON Care membership covers a comprehensive range of primary care services, including preventive care, chronic disease management, urgent care, and wellness visits.
-Our focus is on maximizing prevention, but we understand that health needs can extend beyond primary care.
-Dr. Nevett will coordinate and guide you through specialist referrals or additional medical care when necessary.
+When specialists are needed Dr. Nevett will help coordinate and guide you through referrals or any additional type of care.
 At ON Care, we go beyond traditional medical services by embracing a holistic approach to your and your family’s health, incorporating mental health, exercise, nutrition, and overall well-being into your care.
 Our goal is to support not just your physical health but your overall quality of life, ensuring that you and your loved ones are cared for with compassion and thorough attention to your unique needs.

 • What happens if I need specialty care or hospitalization?